-Honourable Speaker, the total capital expenditure for 2018/2019 amount to R73 million reflecting a decrease of R 30 million over the 2017/2018 adjusted budget.
+Honourable Speaker, the total capital expenditure for 2018/2019 amount to R75 million reflecting a decrease of R 27 million relative to the 2017/2018 adjusted budget.

-The material difference in capital budget for the two financial years is due to the approved rollover of 2016/2017 MIG and INEP projects and additional appropriations in terms of Sections 29 of MFMA to finalise capital projects.
+The material difference in capital budget for the two financial years is due to the approved roll-over of 2016/2017 MIG projects and additional appropriations in terms of Sections 29 of MFMA to finalise capital projects.